Academy Effectiveness Team

-Amanda is a Secondary Partner Learning and Teaching Coach as part of the Academy Effectiveness Team for South Pennine Academies.
+Amanda is a Secondary Partner Learning and Teaching Coach as part of the Academy Effectiveness Team at South Pennine Academies Multi-academy Trust.
 Before joining the Trust, she spent the first nine years of her career teaching English in various secondary contexts.
 During this time, Amanda held a number of middle leader and extended senior leadership roles, including leading a successful English department.
+She graduated with an MA in Teaching and Learning at Leeds Metropolitan University in June 2013.
 In 2014, she was designated as a Specialist Leader of Education, supporting schools in developing English curriculum, teaching and assessment.
-She is the Professional Development co-ordinator for South Pennine Academies, and has experience facilitating various CPD, including the Trust’s NQT and RQT PD programmes, and is a qualified facilitator of the OLEVI ITP, OTP, POC and OTP+ teaching programmes.
-Amanda also graduated with an MA in Teaching and Learning at Leeds Metropolitan University in June 2013.
+She is the Professional Development co-ordinator for South Pennine Academies, and has experience facilitating various programmes including the OLEVI CTP, OTP, POC and OTP+ teaching programmes and is a facilitator for the new ECT training programme and the reformed NPQLTD through the East Manchester Teaching School Hub.
+Amanda is really passionate about working with teachers and leaders to review, develop and innovate practice to improve outcomes for learners, as well as to grow and retain talent at classroom and leadership level within the profession.